UniversityOfGdanskProjects/projektprogramistyczny-pprzybyla777/README.md

 - 	app shows live charts about stored pizzas data in the info page

 ## How to build
-After downloading this repo, you can run `npm install` both in the client and server directory and then run in both directories `npm start`.
+After downloading this repo, run `npm install` in the client and in the server directory and then run in both directories `npm start`.

 ### Warning: